-- 4.14.3 A MC must only send a BTTN in Standard Hours of Operation but not within 20 minutes of the end of Standard Hours of Operation. - 4.14.4 After receipt of the BTTN sent by a MC, other NPs and PSSs who have routing responsibilities must update their Networks and/or databases to implement the technology transfer. - 4.14.5 Upon receipt of the BTTN, the DMC must update its PMSNR in accordance with the timeframes specified in section 6. - 4.14.6 Recipients of BTTNs under clause 4.14.1 must complete any necessary Network update activity and inform the originating MC that the Network update has been completed by returning a Broadcast Technology Transfer Completion Advice to that MC within 15 minutes of receiving the BTTN.
+- 4.14.4 After receipt of the BTTN sent by a MC, other NPs and PSSs who have routing responsibilities must update their Networks and/or databases to implement the technology transfer. - 4.14.5 Upon receipt of the BTTN, the DMC must update its PMSNR in accordance with the timeframes specified in section 6. - 4.14.6 Recipients of BTTNs under clause 4.14.1 must send a receipt to the originating MC informing that MC that the BTTN has been received within one minute of receiving the BTTN. - 4.14.7 Recipients of BTTNs under clause 4.14.1 must complete any necessary Network update activity and inform the originating MC that the Network update has been completed by returning a Broadcast Technology Transfer Completion Advice to that MC within 15 minutes of receiving the BTTN.